alaguna95/OrderKata/readme.md

 ## Overview

 Orderkata is a Spring Boot application designed to load order data from a remote API and save it to a local database.
-Also it has a process to generate a csv with the processed orders.
+It can also run a process to generate a csv of the orders processed.

 ## Prerequisites